vintagedon/docker-compose-cookbook/docker-compose/mysql/readme.md

 This project contains a Docker Compose file and environment configuration for setting up a standalone MySQL instance in a Docker container.

+One of the most widely used open-source relational database management systems (RDBMS) in the world is MySQL.
+A fundamental part of the LAMP (Linux, Apache, MySQL, PHP/Python/Perl) technological stack, MySQL is renowned for its dependability, speed, and user-friendliness.
+Web applications, content management systems, e-commerce platforms, and enterprise-level solutions all make extensive use of it.

 ## Author
 vintagedon